kubernetes/community/events/events-team/registration/README.md

   comfortable with queries and syntax is incredibly helpful, both for for the registration approval process and later report generation.

+## Shadow to the Registration Lead Role
+This role can include one or more shadows.
+The Registration Lead can delegate/assign the tasks to the shadows.
+The expectation from a shadow is to lead one of the events-team roles in an upcoming summit.
+The shadows to the Registration Lead are responsible for handling all Registration lead related activities in the absence of the Lead.

 ## Registration Process